tripl-to/proposal/README.md

 - Share it in the social media.
 - Share it in your company, university...
-- The idea is free to be copy and developed by anyone... and improved, of course, *send a PR!*
+- The idea is free to be copy and developed by anyone... and improved, of course, you can *send a PR!* if you want this document can be improve (I'm sure of it)
 - I can work on the idea more but to do it full time I need financial support, if we consider this a path you can donate to:
 - - BTC: [bc1qwprgqhg5yvc3pksgkx7ew8dhhpv7lp4jfl7qze](btc.png)
 - - ETH: [0xF1D732322E10020661D1CDC52118B796A846B38C](eth.png) (ERC20)
 - - XMR: [46jmvAETyCehRGBfNh6sgccjQ78cnviC81irNigqk77KUx4vigTRjRFMjVeLU8Bnf418EYYJCHqDK11gCSxbK1KRBcicP7n](xmr.png)
+- - XTZ:
 - - Or buy any of NFTs:
 - - - [Buy me a life!](https://bit.ly/3nHQ2Uh)
 - - - [Shared folder (Red box)](https://bit.ly/3eVNPlm)